Maintain Your Online Presence & Hold Virtual and/or Face-to-Face Office Hours

 Grade Assignments Uploaded to the Assignment Tool

-When using the Assignment drop box, students can upload files.
+When using the Assignment tool, students can upload files.
 You will see a green box with an exclamation point in Needs Grading or the Full Grade Center when you have a submission to grade.
 You open the files and enter a grade with comments.
 This grade automatically appears in the My Grades area.
 Be sure to provide timely feedback.

 Consider creating surveys to get feedback on your course from students and check the results of the survey.
 Instead of waiting for the end of the semester feedback, consider adding a survey at the midterm to identify small areas where you might be able to make immediate improvements in the course.